mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Experimental_Analysis/CANAnalysis.md

 |9|13:03:10.660|0x1CC00000572|< 1 msec|
 |10|13:03:10.660|0x2457FF8011A33007FF3|< 1 msec|

 As seen in Table 1 above, the time between each message is 33 msec or less in all cases, meeting the 10 Hz requirement.
+This experiment was performed by utilizing the timestamp function on the Arduino IDE and was performed 5 times total.
+Table 1 is an example data set of the output terminal that includes the time of the serial print function containing the updated CAN message.

 ### SC2
 The CAN data is stored in an excel file, which is a well-known and highly professional software tool used to display and analyze data.
 Below is an example of the storage format in an excel sheet.